 MARC at COVIDtreatment@sdcounty.ca.gov.

-Please do not go to the emergency department just to seek monoclonal antibody treatment, antiviral treatment, or COVID-19 testing.
+Please do not go to the emergency department just to seek antiviral treatment or COVID-19 testing.
 Our emergency departments are impacted by the surge of COVID-19 cases and should be reserved for people with emergency medical conditions.